-A few years ago a manager at work circulated the “Work-Life Balance Quiz“, from the Canadian Mental Health Association which tries to quantify your balance.
+A few years ago a Career Coach at work circulated the “Work-Life Balance Quiz“, from the Canadian Mental Health Association which tries to quantify your balance.
 The quiz introduction provides the best definition that I have come across; “Achieving work/life balance means having equilibrium among all the priorities in your life – this state of balance is different for every person.”

 Our balance is what we choose.
 I classify myself as a consultant and as a profession, we do not have a 40 hour work week.
 Add client travel and other commitments, we average 40 billable hours and 50 to 55 working hours per week.
 This can swing depending on the number of projects and workload.
 I am comfortable with that as I am compensated for it, and to be honest, it is expected.

 What I feel the real issues crop up when the balance gets way out of whack for an extended period of time.
 Right now, I had a low score on that survey which is really bad, but once a number of commitments get cleared off, my score should be back at 11 or 12 out of 15.
 In order to get through those swings, there are 4 things I try and keep in mind.

 4 Things to Keep In Mind.